programerone/WebTrafficFilter/readme.md

 *   Unless the bot is using browser automation, there is a good chance that it will not exhibit some of the same behaviors as legitimate traffic.
 The traffix class provides tools to make it easy to log if your visitors are downloading css, javascript, and image files.
 Monitoring this behavior can help to identify automated traffic that is sending false headers to appear as regular traffic.
 Even if a user is blocking javascript from executing, the actual javascript source file should still be downloaded by their browser.

-*   Track and monitor the download of a CSS file
 ```
 // Enable CSS monitoring in traffix_config.php by setting CSS_DOWNLOAD_CHECK to true